Maureen Lichtveld

 Maureen Yvette Lichtveld is an American epidemiologist.
-She is the dean at the University of Pittsburgh School of Public Health.
+She is the dean at the University of Pittsburgh Graduate School of Public Health.

 Early life and education

 Lichtveld was born in Suriname, where she attended the Anton de Kom University of Suriname and the Leiden University for her medical degree.
 She then moved to the United States and enrolled at the Johns Hopkins Bloomberg School of Public Health.
 At the age of 23, she became the youngest and first female physician to work directly in the Amazon rainforest.